I am a research scientist at RIKEN Center for Interdisciplinary Theoretical and Mathematical Sciences (iTHEMS).

 February, 2025.
 Our paper was accepted for publication in Nature Human Behaviour.

 December, 2024.
-Organized CCSS Workshop on Computational Social Science.
+I organized CCSS Workshop on Computational Social Science.

 July, 2024.
-Presented about Game Theory of the Hometown Tax System at The International Conference on Social Dilemmas 2024 (ICSD 2024 Leiden).
+I presented about Game Theory of the Hometown Tax System at The International Conference on Social Dilemmas 2024 (ICSD 2024 Leiden).

 June, 2024.
-Taught at The FEBT Summer School in Behavioural Economics.
+I taught at The FEBT Summer School in Behavioural Economics.

 March, 2024.
-Co-organized joint workshop between Kobe University and University of Amsterdam on Computational Social Science and Intelligent Systems.
+I co-organized joint workshop between Kobe University and University of Amsterdam on Computational Social Science and Intelligent Systems.

 February, 2024.
 I was awarded JSPS Grant-in-Aid for Early-Career Scientists to study Polarization and Free-Riding in Collective Action.